driemworks/mercury-blockchain/README.md

 Note: In order to use the API a node must be running.

 ### RPC
-Mercury uses gRPC as a transport layer between nodes.
+Mercury uses gRPC to let you communicate directly with a node.
-Authentication is pending.
+Authentication and Security is pending.

-Exposed Services:

 #### GetNodeStatus
 Query the node for a status report